naveengoyal1503/autoplugin-ai/plugins/WP_Paywall_Pro/README.md

 # WP Paywall Pro

-Monetize your WordPress content with flexible paywalls, subscriptions, and micropayments.
+Monetize your WordPress content with flexible paywall options for subscriptions, one-time payments, and affiliate links.

 ## Features
+- Lock posts, pages, or custom content behind a paywall
-- Easy paywall setup for posts and pages
+- Support for subscription and one-time payment models
-- Customizable paywall messages
-- Shortcode support for selective paywalls
+- Affiliate link integration
-- Admin settings panel
+- Admin dashboard for managing paywall products
-- CSS and JS customization
+- Easy shortcode integration

 ## Installation
-1. Upload the plugin folder to your `/wp-content/plugins/` directory.
+1. Upload the plugin folder to `/wp-content/plugins/`
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin from the WordPress admin
-3. Go to Settings > Paywall Pro to configure your paywall settings.
+3. Go to **Paywall Pro** in the admin menu to configure products

 ## Setup
-- Enable/disable paywall for posts in the admin panel.
+- Create a new paywall product in the admin dashboard
-- Customize the paywall message.
-- Use the `[paywall message="Your message"]` shortcode to add paywalls to any content.
+- Use the shortcode `[paywall price="9.99" type="subscription" product_id="123"]Your locked content[/paywall]` in any post or page

 ## Usage
+- Customize price, type (subscription, one-time, affiliate), and product ID
-- The paywall will automatically apply to all posts if enabled.
+- The paywall will show a payment button to unlock content
-- Use the shortcode for more granular control.
-- Customize the look and feel with the provided CSS and JS files.
+- After payment, the content is revealed

-## Notes
+## Support
-- For advanced features like subscriptions and micropayments, check out our premium add-ons.
+For help or feature requests, visit our support page.